allanpayeras/allanpayeras.github.io/resume.md

 **Bioscience Research Technician**\
 *Mar/2024 - present*

-* Implementing computational pipelines for performing statistical analyses and visualization using Python libraries (Numpy, Pandas, Matplotlib) to interpret data from CRISPR screen experiments.
+* Implementing computational pipelines using Python libraries (Numpy, Pandas, Matplotlib) to perform statistical analyses and visualization of data from CRISPR screen experiments.

 *University of Campinas, Brazil*\